-In July 2017, FansUnite signed a partnership with The Vanbex Group to build a new social sports platform using blockchain technology.
-Building off the successful integration of SecurePlay, a proprietary blockchain platform of BTL Group Ltd. (TSX VENTURE:BTL) in previous pilots, the FansUnite collaboration with The Vanbex Group will further strengthen their presence in the blockchain space and advance the pursuit of transparent, verifiable and valid data in the sports betting industry.
+In July 2017, FansUnite formulated a plan to build a new social sports platform using blockchain technology.
+Building off the successful integration of SecurePlay, a proprietary blockchain platform of BTL Group Ltd. (TSX VENTURE:BTL) in previous pilots, FansUnite aims to further strengthen their presence in the blockchain space and advance the pursuit of transparent, verifiable and valid data in the sports betting industry.
 Blockchain technology and the inherent security it provides will enable FansUnite to develop a reliable, transparent platform that will become a standard amongst betting platforms around the world.